goodrain553/TextSLIP/README.md

 # TextSLIP

-Standalone training code for TextSLIP-style medical image-text pretraining.
-This repository was extracted from a UniMed-CLIP workspace and keeps only the training path for the `b16_400m_brain` configuration.

 TextSLIP combines the standard CLIP image-text contrastive loss with an ESimCSE text-text contrastive loss.
 The text branch uses a momentum encoder and a queue of momentum text features.

 This repository intentionally does not include downstream evaluation, linear probing, retrieval, or dataset preparation scripts from the source workspace.